neontribe/my-best-life/content/services/brook-dash-lambeth-1.md

 location: "Multiple locations throughout Lambeth "
 time: "Walk-in sessions.
 The team generally work Mondays to Fridays, but you can leave a message in the evening and over weekends. "
-quotation: I felt comfortable to discuss any issues surrounding my health.
+reviews: [{comment: "I felt comfortable to discuss any issues surrounding my health.
 I was provided with the help that I needed.
-I am so grateful to have someone to call and get advice from no matter the situation I find myself in.
+I am so grateful to have someone to call and get advice from no matter the situation I find myself in."}]
 contactExplanation: "Contact Pippa via phone or email.
 All sessions are walk-in (no appointment needed).
 You may be able to pick up condoms, pregnancy tests or chlamydia screening kits without needing to see a nurse. "